What happens in the

 Sono-breech study?

-For this study, midwives will be provided with PoCUS devices and will undergo special training on how to use them.
+For this study, midwives have been provided with handheld PoCUS devices and have undergone special training on how to use them.

 At a routine 36-week antenatal appointment the midwife will perform a scan to check the baby’s position using the PoCUS device, in addition to feeling (palpating) the woman’s abdomen.